 The Arts in Brandon surround us, so much that the Governor called our town the “Art and Soul” of Vermont.
 Stop by and view the art of world famous Warren Kimble and +50 other talented artists at the Brandon Artist Guild in downtown Brandon.
 Check out our Arts and Antiques section for a full list and description of the area’s Galleries and Antique Shops.
 Two local wineries practicing the “art of the grape” have open wine tastings on a regular basis.

-Music Events are held throughout the year at venues such as the Brandon Town Hall, Brandon Music, and outdoors in our parks in the summer.
-The biggest festival of its kind in Vermont is held in July each year, the or Basin Bluegrass Festival.
 In summer on Fridays, make sure you stop by Farmer’s Market for the freshest products and crafts.
 Brandon has a few active farms which welcome guests.
 Get close to alpacas or goats or pick up farm fresh goodies from Wood’s Market Garden and nursery items at Virgil & Constance Home & Gardens or Miller Hill Farm Nursery & Gardens.

 History is everywhere here in Brandon.
 Since 1761, Brandon has been a destination town.
 The Brandon Museum at the historic Stephen A Douglas Birthplace is the best place to begin a self-guided historic walking tour and a way to see many of the 243 buildings on the National Register of Historic Places.
 Brandon is a study in early American architecture and Vermont history.
 When you are out driving or biking, see if you can find the area’s four covered bridges!
-The New England Maple Museum is a treasure-trove of all things “maple” including learning the history of making maple syrup and gift shop.
 There are a number of other nearby museums and historic sites.
 Visit the Phonograph Rooms at Compass Music and Arts Center– This exhibit offers fascinating insight into the history of recorded music in the home.
 The exhibit features “talking machines” from 1890 to the 1970s, with regular demonstrations and the opportunity to listen to great recordings of the past- both classical and popular.
 A display of antique radios and TVs is also included.